5-MeO-DiPT: Recreational use

 5-MeO-DiPT tablets seized from Salem, Oregon.

 Use of 5-MeO-DiPT has been found to be particularly prevalent among gay men who use drugs as part of chemsex.
 It is also seen in transgender women.
 The drug is described as a stimulant, sexual enhancer, party drug, and light psychedelic.
 5-MeO-DiPT has been associated with increased risk of HIV diagnosis in multiple studies in Asia, perhaps due to risky sexual behavior involving the drug.

 Legal status

 Canada

-5-MeO-DiPT is not scheduled in Canada.
+5-MeO-DiPT is not an explicitly nor implicitly controlled substance in Canada as of 2025.

 China

 As of October 2015, 5-MeO-DiPT is a controlled substance in China.